-Course Leader: Dr Ben Pollitt
+Course Leader: Dr Esther Chadwick

-In the event that a course leader is on sabbatical, takes up a fellowship, or otherwise is not able to the teach the course, they will be replaced by another experienced course leader either for the autumn term, or in some cases, the academic year.
+In the event that a course leader is on sabbatical, takes up a fellowship, or otherwise is not able to teach the course, they will be replaced by another experienced course leader either for a semester or, in some cases, the academic year.

 Please note: whilst many Special Options will include site visits within the UK and further afield, these are subject to confirmation.